 How do I contact the Information Security Office?

 For consultation or to report a security incident, you can reach the Information Security Office at 570-941-4226 or email email@example.com.

-Since November 19, 2018, Two Step has been required for all Faculty to access to University resources, such as the My.Scranton portal and email.
+Two Step (multi-factor authentication with Duo) is required for all faculty, staff and students to access University resources, such as the My.Scranton portal and email.

 Enroll Your Account

 Visit scranton.edu/twostep from your computer to enroll your University account in Two Step and setup your mobile devices.
 If you do not have a smartphone, visit the Technology Support Center to find out more about alternative authentication methods.

 Do you need help with Two Step setup?
 Did you forget your phone?
 Contact the Technology Support Center at 570-941-4357.

 Cloud storage is a cloud computing model that stores data on the Internet through a cloud computing provider.
 Cloud storage services are more easily accessible, promotes sharing and collaboration.

 The University offers OneDrive for Business/SharePoint to faculty, staff and students.